perfacto/Springboot_Recipe_management/README.md

 # Getting Started with Spring Boot application
-Let me introduce the technology i used while creating the application are java 11,Maven,H2 DataBase.
+Let me introduce to the technologies used while creating the application are java 11,Maven,H2 DataBase.

 # Creating Spring Boot Recipe Management application